francocurotto/YDDM-re/documentation/abilities_list.md

 Cost: COST x COSTCREST

 ## REDUCEDAMAGEINF
-Reduce damage dealt buring attack (without guarding) by 10x the number of payed defense crests, with no limit.
+Reduce damage dealt during attack (without guarding) by 10x the number of payed defense crests, with no limit.
 Cost: (1..99) x DEFENSE

 ## SHIFTDAMAGE (COSTCREST, COST)
-Shift damage dealt by an attack to another monster completely, as if the attacker were attaking the selected monster without guarding.
+Shift damage dealt by an attack to another monster completely, as if the attacker were attacking the selected monster without guarding.
 Cost: COST x COSTCREST

 ## PROTECTSELF (COSTCREST, COST)